 Winning or settling your lawsuit can be exhilarating.
 After you’ve received the settlement money and paid attorney fees, most people assume that the rest is theirs to keep.
 However, some settlements are subject to taxes.
 And, unfortunately, many people don’t realize it until tax time the following year, after much of the money has been spent.
 To avoid a nasty, unexpected tax bill, this article will show you how to reduce or eliminate the likelihood that you’ll have to pay taxes on a lawsuit settlement.
-If you suddenly come into a large amount of money, work with a financial advisor to make the most wise of your windfall.
+If you suddenly come into a large amount of money, work with a financial advisor to make the wisest of your windfall.

 Factors Affecting a Lawsuit Settlement